The first service area in Cornwall has a large building set into a hillside, although its facilities are somewhat limited by traditional standards.

 A scheduled opening date of February 1989 was given.
 There were 150 car parking spaces and 10 coach parking spaces, a 34-bedroom Granada Lodge and a 180-seat Country Kitchen Restaurant.
 The restaurant occupied one end of the building, with other ends being occupied by the shop and toilets.
 A condition of it being built was that a tourist information centre would be provided outside in its own brick-built building, promoted as The Cornwall Centre.

 The site had large signs all around calling it Granada Saltash.
-It was given the same status as their motorway service areas, mainly because it included a hotel.
+It was given the same status as their motorway service areas, mainly because it offered accommodation.

 The Country Kitchen restaurant was changed to an AJ's franchise, and then Little Chef.
 The Granada Lodge became Travelodge.
 The tourist information centre moved out in 1994, and Granada wanted to turn this into a drive thru Burger King.
 The Burger King eventually opened as part of the Little Chef unit instead.
 In 2001 the hotel was extended, and its reception was moved to the main foyer.

 Granada were frustrated by the abandoned building outside the entrance, and in 2001 they arranged for it to become an independent children's nursery - a somewhat unusual facility for a service area on a main road.

 In 1999 wanted to work on an "experimental concept".
 The proposal never seemed to have been thought out in detail, but it involved a possible restaurant or shopping facility, probably using the name "Fresh Express".
 Granada had recently invested in selling takeaway food from their petrol stations, and wanted to try something different at Saltash.

 Granada became Compass, who treated the motorway services and Little Chef as separate divisions.
 Confusingly, Saltash fell under Moto, except for the restaurant building which would be owned by Little Chef, leaving Moto with little reason to promote their own name.
 They later sold the car park.